Teach Us Consent

 In Australia, Mental Health Care Plans are available through GPs and can provide access to subsidised sessions with mental health professionals.
 Reach out to your GP to discuss your options.

-This podcast was recorded on the lands of the Gadigal and Bidegal people.
-The Teach Us Consent team respects and honours Aboriginal and Torres Strait Islander Elders past and present, and their enduring connection to this land.
+This podcast was recorded on the lands of the Gadigal and Bidjigal people.
+The Teach Us Consent team respects and honours Aboriginal and Torres Strait Islander elders past and present, and their enduring connection to this land.
 We acknowledge that First Nations people disproportionately experience sexual violence, and we are committed to ending sexual violence.

 Thank you for listening!
 Please support us by sharing this with a friend.